Apocalypse Rising: Production

 The primary photography for the episode was conducted on Stage 18 at the Paramount Pictures lot which was used to represent the Klingon Hall of Warriors.
 The set featured statues 12 ft high.
 Different styles of lighting were used in the Hall as compared to the Klingon prison in order to ensure that the two looked different.
 While there were flicker boxes installed in the Hall of Warriors set in order to give the appearance of fire, overhead blue lighting was used in the prison in order to make the set look much colder.
 Because of the size of the Hall of Warriors, cinematographer Jonathan West used bleached muslin to hide fluorescent lamps in the window treatments.

 The bridge of the Bird of Prey was lit by overhead lights through patterned grids.
 One scene which featured over a hundred Klingons on scene was shot with only fifty extras.
 West used a split-screen effect filmed three times with a locked off camera each time which was then composited together in post effects.

+The comedic scene in which Kira argues with Bashir and says that her surrogate pregnancy "is [his] fault" is a meta-joke, as in-reality actress Nana Visitor was legitimately pregnant, by Bashir's actor Alexander Siddig.